lalebdi/shoppieshoppie/README.md

 This is a failed React shopping cart project.
+The cartItems array in the basket is not recongized as an array so the length method is not working 🙅🏼‍♀️

 Here's why: